paragonie/paseto/docs/01-Protocol-Versions/README.md

    without RFC 6979, XMSS) are forbidden.
 3. Public-key cryptography must be IND-CCA2 secure to be considered for inclusion.
    * This means no RSA with PKCS1v1.5 padding, textbook RSA, etc.
-4. By default, libraries should only allow the two most recent versions to be used.
+4. By default, libraries should only allow the two most recent versions in a family to be used.
-   * If there are only two versions, that means `v1` and `v2`.
+   * The NIST family of versions is `v1` and `v3`.
+   * The Sodium family of versions is `v2` and `v4`.
-   * If a future post-quantum `v3` is defined, `v1` should no longer be accepted.
+   * If a future post-quantum `v5` (NIST) and/or `v6` (Sodium) is defined,
-   * If an additional version `v4` is defined, `v2` should also no longer be accepted.
+     `v1` and `v2` should no longer be accepted.
+   * This is a deviation from the **original** intent of this rule, to encapsulate the fact that we have parallel versions.
+In the future, we expect this to converge to one family of versions.
 5. New versions will be decided and formalized by the PASETO developers.
    * User-defined homemade protocols are discouraged.
 If implementors wish to break this rule and define their own custom protocol suite, they must NOT continue